- There are 83.6 million sleep-deprived Americans driving every day.

 - 50% of parents who have teenage children would support later start times for high school.
 This is much higher than even a few years ago, when many parents felt that such a change would cause practical problems.

 - Several studies now show that teens who start school later are healthier and safer.

-An AAA Foundation for Traffic Safety study updates an earlier 1999 – 2008 study with data from years 2009 – 2013.
-Crash rates due to drowsy driving during this period are higher than official government statistics suggest.
+- An AAA Foundation study shows that crash rates due to drowsy driving in 2009-2013 are higher than official government statistics suggest.